emilioforrer/haml_coffee_assets/README.md

 * MooTools
 * Zepto.js

-If you use one of these, than you can simply override `HAML.globals` and return the global HAML context object:
+If you use one of these, than you can simply override `HAML.globals` and return the global context data:

 ```coffeescript
 HAML.globals = ->